 Would you like to volunteer some of your time, become a member of a highly respected and award-winning professional organisation, learn new skills, work with other Emergency Services and become part of our hugely successful team that have saved over 200 lives in your local community?

-Then we want to hear from YOU!
+Then we want to hear from YOU.

-‘Voluntary work’ shows a lot about the type of person someone is.
-Each Marinewatch Volunteer is asked to give up just ONE NIGHT of their time per month on a ‘roster’ basis, and also attend training courses provided.
+Voluntary work shows a lot about a person.
+As a Marinewatch Volunteer you are asked to give up just ONE NIGHT of your time per month on a ‘roster’ basis and also attend the odd training course when provided.

-Our 110+ volunteers are on the lookout for anyone who may be in danger of entering the water, need someone to talk to, or contemplating self-harm – in addition to being on the lookout for any other dangerous activity in the Harbour which could cause accidental drowning .
+Our 120+ volunteers are on the lookout for anyone who may be in danger of entering the water, need someone to talk to, or are contemplating self-harm – in addition to being on the lookout for any other dangerous activity in the Harbour which could cause accidental drowning .

-Just some of the training given:
+Some of the training provided:

-Throwbags / Liferings / Rescue Poles / PFD Training
+Throwbags / Liferings / Rescue Poles / PFD Training;

-QPR Gatekeeper – Suicide Awareness Training
+QPR Gatekeeper – Suicide Awareness Training;

-VHF Radio Communications Course
+VHF Radio Communications;

 & much more.